rackerlabs/technical-blog/_posts/2019-12-2-nervous-about-converting-from-classic-to-lightning-learn-from-this-companys-success.md

 ![]({% asset_path 2019-12-2-nervous-about-converting-from-classic-to-lightning-learn-from-this-companys-success/picture1.png %})

-At Rackspace, we specialize in helping our clients succeed with the right technology solutions, and we have helped many businesses make the change from Classic to Lightning.
+At Rackspace, we specialize in helping our clients succeed with the right technology solutions; we have helped many businesses make the change from Classic to Lightning.
 We understand your trepidation, and it is true that this process will take planning and conscious effort to be successful&mdash;but that is exactly what we are here to help you with.

 We recently worked with [The Stow Company](http://www.thestowcompany.com), to help them fully prepare for their Lightning conversion and avoid any interruptions to the level of service they were able to provide to their customers.
 The Stow Company was extremely satisfied with their experience working with Rackspace both during and after their Lightning implementation.